Bexel ESS Offers A (Worldwide) Team Approach To Systems Design

 Need Systems Integration or a Managed Service?

 About Bexel ESS

-Bexel ESS, a division of Bexel Global Broadcast Solutions, is the choice vendor for custom systems integration, managed services, and fiber-optic solutions for high-profile broadcasters and networks.
+Bexel ESS, a division of Bexel, and an NEP Broadcast Services Company, is the choice vendor for custom systems integration, managed services, and fiber-optic solutions for high-profile broadcasters and networks.
 Launched in 2012, Bexel ESS designs and installs complete, turnkey solutions for permanent facilities, major events, live game production, and enterprise markets.
 Bexel ESS pioneered the conversion of copper cable plant systems to optical fiber, and today specializes in design, implementation, and maintenance of broadcast cable plants.